With the availability of seasonal cauliflower and fresh prawns, our lunch last Sunday was comforting with Phulkopi Aloo diye Chingri Kaliya.

 - Always fry the prawns and then the potatoes.
 This will help the potatoes to catch the smell of prawns.

-- Now fry the cauliflowers in low flame till those turn golden brown and crunchy.
+- Now fry the cauliflowers on low flame till they turn golden brown and crunchy.
 Strain from the oil once fried.

 - Add Sugar to the oil and let it caramelizes.

 - Now add Onion paste and cook till it turns brown.

 - Add Tomato paste, Ginger paste, and also garlic paste, and cook till oil comes from the edges of the mixture.

 - Add slices of green chilies as well.